 - Individual interviews of each board member.
 It is crucial to understand each board member’s expertise, how and in what areas the member contributes, what concerns they might have, and what ideas they might have for improvement.
 The individual interviews are also a perfect occasion to test whether all board members are aligned and can articulate such things as the company strategy and how the CEO is compensated.

-- Competence benchmarking.
-If you decide to do a competence benchmarking, you will get inspiration regarding how you can work long-term with the board’s succession planning.
+- Composition benchmarking.
+If you decide to do a composition benchmarking, you will get inspiration from the composition mapping of other boards regarding what will be valuable to add and how you can work long-term with the board’s succession planning.

 - Board meeting observation.
 It can be useful to get an outside perspective on board dynamics and of how the board meetings are accomplished.

-- Time-spent-analysis.
-This can be an eye-opening exercise, and is something that with little effort can enable the board to revise the structure of the agenda going forward, helping the board make more time for strategic and future-oriented key discussions.
+- Time-spent analysis.
+This can be an eye-opening exercise and is something that with little effort can enable the board and executive management to revise the structure of the agenda going forward, helping the board make more time for strategic and future-oriented key discussions.

 - Culture survey.
-Identifying the culture at the board level and comparing it with the culture in the executive team and the level reporting to the executive team can reveal in-depth insights regarding cultural differences and where to focus attention to increase motivation and unleash potential.
+Identifying the culture at the board level and comparing it with the culture in the executive team and the level reporting to the executive team can reveal in-depth insights regarding cultural differences and where to focus attention to improve corporate culture, increase motivation and unleash potential.

 - Evaluation of diversity of thought.
 By using a relevant profiling tool, you will be able to identify what kind of personalities you have on the board and what this might mean in terms of preferred work behavior, strengths, and potential pitfalls.

 - Compliance with national governance recommendations regarding what information should be publicly available.
 Having someone go over what you have published (on website and in Annual Report) and what you may have forgotten about in terms of complying with your respective governance recommendations is always an interesting exercise.
 Often, organizations forget to publish information that would serve them well and align them with or even help them stand out versus other organizations.